spikeekips/source-over-ssh/README.rst

     sos: admin $

-the default `admin` password is `admin`. you must change the password after first login.
+The default `admin` password is `admin`. you must change the password after first login.

-change password
+Change Password
 ==================================================

 ::